-Frugal living is all about making conscious decisions to spend less, save more, and manage your finances effectively.
-Living a frugal life doesn’t mean you are going to cheap out; it means you are going to be smart with your financial decisions and learn how to balance finances and time.
+Frugal living is about making conscious decisions to spend less, save more, and manage your finances effectively.
+Living a frugal life doesn’t mean you are going to cheap out; it means you will be smart with your financial decisions and learn how to balance finances and time.

 I’ve had plenty of comments where people on social media tell me I’m not frugal because I shop at a grocery store.
 Or I’m not frugal because I don’t hang my clothes up to dry.
 That is not what being frugal is about.